In this article

 How can organic social media benefit your business?

-Social media is one of the first and most direct touchpoints you have to a consumer.
+Social media is one of the first and most direct touchpoints you have with a consumer.
 58% of people visit a brand’s social media pages before visiting their website.
 If your social media makes a solid first impression, you may gain a customer.

 Establish your brand personality